Jeff Edmons, Music Director

 Ulli Reiner, Conductor

-A Grammy Education 2016 semi-finalist and 2017 semi-quarter finalist, Ulli Reiner has conducted Symphonic Strings since 2011.
-She is an adjunct faculty member of Palomar College, concertmaster of the Palomar College Symphony Orchestra and Poway Symphony Orchestra, and founding Artistic Director, conductor, and concertmaster of the Poway Symphonette.
+A Grammy Education 2016 semifinalist and 2017 finalist, Ulli Reiner has conducted Symphonic Strings since 2011.
+She is an adjunct faculty member of Palomar College, concertmaster of the Palomar Symphony Orchestra and Poway Symphony Orchestra, and founding Artistic Director, conductor, and concertmaster of the Poway Symphonette.
 She has been an orchestra director for the Poway Unified School District since 1983.
-Additionally, Ms. Reiner co-founded the Youth Philharmonic Orchestra of San Diego and is the Artistic Director of the Youth Philharmonic Orchestra’s Suzuki/Fiddling School.
+Additionally, Ms. Reiner cofounded the Youth Philharmonic Orchestra of San Diego and is the Artistic Director of the Youth Philharmonic Orchestra’s Suzuki/Fiddling School.
 She is a past conductor and co-founder of the San Diego Civic Youth Orchestra’s Intermediate String Orchestra and Chamber String ensembles.
-She has been invited to guest conduct at the Mark O’Connor Summer Music Camp in August of 2016 in New York City.
-Ms. Reiner will also guest conduct the San Diego Unified All City Honor Orchestra in Spring 2017.
+She has been invited to guest conduct at the Mark O’Connor Summer American Music Camp in August of 2016 and 2017 in New York City.
+Ms. Reiner also guest conducted the California Music Educators Association Honor Orchestra in Spring 2017 at the University of San Diego.

 An alumna of SDYS and graduate of the University of Missouri-Kansas City Conservatory of Music, Ms. Reiner received a Bachelor of Music Education degree with emphasis in violin and viola performance.
 Ms. Reiner furthered her graduate studies at San Diego State University as first violinist of the Graduate String Quartet in residence, the University of Southern California, and the University of San Diego in performance, education and Suzuki violin studies.
-She has performed as a guest with numerous orchestras and has toured extensively.
+She has toured extensively as a performer and conductor with numerous orchestras, including having participated in the SDYS 70th anniversary tour to China in 2015.

 Anthony Do-Hoon Kim, Conductor